AdobeDocs/experience-manager-cloud-service.en/help/implementing/dispatcher/cdn-configuring-traffic.md

 Additionally, if the CDN cannot contact its origin, you can write a rule that references a self-hosted custom error page (which is then rendered).
 Learn more about this by reading the [Configuring CDN error pages](/help/implementing/dispatcher/cdn-error-pages.md) article.

-All these rules, declared in a configuration file in source control, are deployed by using the Cloud Manager [Config Pipeline](/help/operations/config-pipeline.md).
-Be aware that the cumulative size of the configuration file, including traffic filter rules, cannot exceed 100KB.
+All these rules, declared in a configuration file in source control, are deployed by using the Cloud Manager [config pipeline.](/help/operations/config-pipeline.md) Be aware that the cumulative size of the configuration file, including traffic filter rules, cannot exceed 100KB.

 ## Order of Evaluation {#order-of-evaluation}